-It’s no secret to most of you who follow my blog that I’m getting ready for a move to #Idaho in July.
+It’s no secret.
+Most of you who follow my blog know I’m getting ready for a move to #Idaho in July.
 It’s more than just packing up some stuff and moving.
 I have to get my house ready for tenants.
 I’ve never been a landlord before and the chores tend to pile up.

 Yes I built it!